fau-fablab/FabLabKasse/README.md

 - Develop features in a separate branch, rebasing into logically divided commits is encouraged
 - Please no fast-forward-merging (use `git merge --no-ff`, standard behaviour of Github pull requests)
 - [This article](http://nvie.com/posts/a-successful-git-branching-model/) propagates a similar model

+# Commit messages

+Please start your commit messages with FIX / ADD / IMPROVE / REFACTOR / DOC if it is possible and makes sense:

+- new feature: `ADD clear-cart-button to user interface`
+- improved existing feature: `IMPROVE payment_methods: add assertions and logging for payments`
+- better code with the same behaviour: `REFACTOR usage of AbstractShoppingBackend.delete_current_order()`
+- bugfix: `FIX crash when loading cart from app`
+- only documentation changed: `DOC: better docstrings for AbstractShoppingBackend`